-New Munster Church was once an abbey, filled with Christian monks and nuns.
-It was built as early as the 11th century and was designed in Romanesque style.
+New Munster Church was once an abbey filled with Christian monks and nuns.
+It was built as early as the 11th century and was designed in the Romanesque style.

 Improvements were made to New Munster Church throughout the centuries.
-Some of the features were replaced with baroque architecture, like its west facade.
+Some features were replaced with baroque architecture, like its west facade.

 New Munster Church has white interiors composed of elegant stucco artworks and fresco paintings on the sides and ceiling.